 Namecheap is the go-to place for domain names.
 They’re known for being fast, affordable and easy to use.
 If you want to start a new website, check what domain names are available over at Namecheap.

-If you’re self-employed and need to get your expenses organized, QuickBooks Self-Employed is a great option.
+If you’re self-employed and need to get your expenses organized, FreshBooks is a great option.
 Their setup is easy to use and intuitive for small business owners.
-You can create and send professional looking invoices online, quickly store your expenses and deductions, and calculate your taxes done automatically.
+You can create and send professional looking invoices in under 30 seconds, and set up online payments quickly so you get paid faster.

 With FreshBooks, you can see when your client has seen your invoice so that you don’t have to keep guessing.
 Access your information online anytime, anywhere.
 You can try FreshBooks free.